 C. cardunculus.
-This striking HEIRLOOM perennial plant is grown either as an ornamental artichoke or for its edible leaf stalks.
+This striking heirloom perennial plant is grown either as an ornamental or for its edible stems and leaf stalks.
 Cardoon artichoke seeds grow at least 1.2m (4′) tall for a stunning Mediterranean look with huge silvery-green, deeply-cut leaves and thistle-like, hard flowers of rich royal purple.
 The silvery-grey, fleshy stalks of the inner leaves are eaten.
-Blanch by wrapping newspaper around the plant when it is 120cm (2′) tall.
+Blanch by wrapping newspaper around the plant when it is 120cm (48″) tall.
 Harvest about 3 weeks later.
 In the fall the new leaf growth can be treated the same way.
 Thick stems, steamed and seasoned, are an old-world treat.
 Unopened flower buds make unusual cut flowers.

 Matures in 150-210 days.
 (Open-pollinated seeds)